NabilHmz/data_cleaning_storytelling_with_pandas_matplotlib/README.md

 * Most of the orders are placed on discounted products.
 * Season sales are crucial to revenue.

-# Improvement of Data collection
+# Improvement of Data Collection

 * Data pipelines connecting the online store with the database should be improved.
 * Prevent the Data Defects.